droidian/squeekboard/doc/hacking.md

 - having code that is [simple and obvious](https://www.python.org/dev/peps/pep-0020/),
 - having an easy process of testing and accepting contributions.

 You may notice that they are ordered roughly from "user-focused" to "maintainer-focused".
-While good properties are desired, sometimes they conflict, and maintainers should give additional weight to those benefitting the user compared to those benefitting regular contributors.
+While good properties are desired, sometimes they conflict, and maintainers should give additional weight to those benefiting the user compared to those benefiting regular contributors.

 Sending patches
 ---------------